gifton/Agentic-Workflow/agentic-natural/README.md

 A: The AI will flag conflicts and suggest alternatives.
 For example, \"optimized for quality in 30 minutes\" will prompt for priority clarification.

 **Q: Can I save my favorite command combinations?**
 A: Yes!
-Create an alias: \"agentic workflow my-stack\" where my-stack = \"for web API with monitoring using TypeScript optimized for maintainability\"
+Create an alias: \"agentic natural my-stack\" where my-stack = \"for web API with monitoring using TypeScript optimized for maintainability\"

 **Q: Is the order of modifiers important?**
 A: No, the system understands any order.
 These are equivalent: